ktor-doc-jp/ktor-doc-jp/pages/quickstart/faq.md

 {: #ktor-version-used }

-You can use the [`DefaultHeaders` feature](/features/default-headers.html) that will send a Server header with the ktor version on it.
+You can use the [`DefaultHeaders` feature](/features/default-headers.html) that will send a Server header with the ktor version in it.
 Something like this should be sent as part of the response headers: `Server: ktor-server-core/0.9.2-alpha-3 ktor-server-core/0.9.2-alpha-3`

 ## Website accessibility tips and tricks